ROCm/rocm-examples/HIP-Basic/dynamic_shared/README.md

-# Cookbook Dynamic Shared Memory Example
+# HIP-Basic Dynamic Shared Memory Example

 ## Description
 This program showcases an implementation of a simple matrix tranpose kernel, which uses shared memory that is dynamically allocated at runtime.